-And Abraham lifted up his eyes and looked, and behold, behind him was a ram, caught in a thicket by his horns.
-And Abraham went and took the ram and offered it up as a burnt offering instead of his son.
-So Abraham called the name of that place, "The LORD will provide"; as it is said to this day, "On the mount of the LORD it shall be provided."
+And Abraham lifted up his eyes, and looked, and behold behind him a ram caught in a thicket by his horns: and Abraham went and took the ram, and offered him up for a burnt offering in the stead of his son.
+And Abraham called the name of that place Jehovah-jireh: as it is said to this day, "In the mount of the LORD it shall be seen."
 (Genesis 22:13-14)